GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 MELANIE: Yes.
 That's right.
 And apparently the results will be determined by September.
 So you've got a period of time to play around with the data set, and/or use it for any additional research that you're working on.

 MARK: Nice.
 Coming back to Kubernetes-- because what else do I do with my time?
 There's a new thing that came out recently here at GCP.
-So we're introducing the Kubernetes service catalog and Google Cloud Platform service broker.
+So we're introducing the Kubernetes service catalog and Google Cloud service broker.
 The fancy title is "Find and Connect Services to your Cloud Native Apps."

 This is kind of a little cute and interesting project that's part open-source and part GCP.
 Basically it makes things easier for you to connect your cloud native applications-- so your applications that run on Kubernetes-- to other services, in this case particularly GCP services.